NIB-SI/multiOmics-integration/README.md

 - Phenomics data should be preprocessed, i.e. this protocol does not include image analysis

 ## Analysis
-Protocol for the integration of multi-omics data and deep phenotyping of potato under single- and combined abiotic stress responses is available at [_p_ADAPTOmics](https://github.com/NIB-SI/multiOmics-integration/tree/main/_p_ADAPTOmics)
+Protocol for the integration of multi-omics data and deep phenotyping of potato cv.
+Désirée under single- and combined abiotic stress responses is available at [_p_ADAPTOmics](https://github.com/NIB-SI/multiOmics-integration/tree/main/_p_ADAPTOmics)